rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.

 >**Important:** Rancher will allow Windows workload pods to deploy on both Windows and Linux worker nodes by default.
-When creating mixed clusters in RKE2, you must taint the Linux node to ensure Windows workloads will only be deployed to Windows nodes.
-Refer [here]({{<baseurl>}}/rancher/v2.6/en/logging/taints-tolerations/) for more information on taints and tolerations in Rancher.
+When creating mixed clusters in RKE2, you must edit the <b>NodeSelector</b> in the chart to direct the pods to be placed onto a compatible Windows node.

 # Requirements for Windows Clusters